STA198F2021/website/content/post/01-week/index.md

 ### Interactive R tutorials

- If you're struggling with any of the topics covered this week, we strongly recommend you work through this tutorial.
+ If you're struggling with the topics covered this week, we strongly recommend you work through this tutorial.

 |  <div style="width:480px"></div>  |  <div style="width:200px"></div>  |
 |:---|:---|